makrai/notes/wendlandt18-factors-instabil-embed-naacl.md

       the absolute difference in raw frequency
   * the vocabulary size of each corpus (again, symmetrically) and the
   * percent overlap between corpora vocabulary, as well as the
-  * domain of each of the two corpora ...?
+  * domain of each of the two corpora?
   * whether the two corpora are from the same domain
   * the role of curriculum learning in stability
     * the order of the training data affects the performance (Bengio+ 2009)